zahra-io/100-days-of-code/log.md

 **Today's Progress:** I completed Intro to JavaScript on Bootcamp Prep!
 Yay!!
 I learned a lot from this Bootcamp Prep Course.
 I know I need to practice a lot more but it was a great introduction to the concepts I needed to know.

 **Thoughts:** Feeling good!
-I took a peak at the final Rock Dodger lab and man oh man...I am not ready to tackle that beast.
+I took a peak at the final Rock Dodger lab and man oh man...I am not ready to tackle that beast yet.
 Do programmers ever feel like they don't know enough?
 I know THAT lab will take me days, maybe even a month to figure out.
 But I learned about the basic concepts of JavaScript which I'm feeling good about because now I'm aware of the existence of methods and structures that I'd have to use.
+On to Ruby to get a bbasic gist of the language.

 ## Day 17: September 22, 2017

-**Today's Progress:** Ruby - Introduction to Ruby
+**Today's Progress:** I started Introduction to Ruby today on Bootcamp Prep!
+I just spent time reading the introduction section of the course which explained how Yukihiro Matsumoto created Ruby.
+This course is going to be based on creating Tic Tac Toe.
+I learned about ```puts``` and printed ```puts "Welcome to Tic Tac Toe"```

-**Thoughts:**
+**Thoughts:** I'm excited to step away from JavaScript for a bit and see if I understand another language.
+I think the Bootcamp Prep course for Ruby is a lot more detailed than the JavaScript one.
+It teaches you how to run tests in terminal, which I still don't know how to test my JavaScript code outside of Chromes console!
+So I think learning Ruby is going to be fun.

 ## Day 18: September 23, 2017